 The SWMP must be developed, implemented, and enforced according to the requirements of the General Permit.
 It must have components addressing the six Minimum Control Measures (MCM):

-- Post-construction stormwater management in new development and redevelopment
+- MCM 4.
+Post-construction stormwater management in new development and redevelopment

-- Pollution prevention and good housekeeping for municipal operations
+- MCM 5.
+Pollution prevention and good housekeeping for municipal operations

-- Industrial stormwater sources (only applies if the MS4 serves a population more than 100,000)
+- MCM 6.
+Industrial stormwater sources (only applies if the MS4 serves a population more than 100,000)

 These measures are implemented through best management practices.
 They must also fulfill the requirements as stated in their TCEQ-approved SWMP.
 The SWMP is a comprehensive five-year plan that outlines how the MS4 intends to implement permit requirements.

 If your MS4 has a SWMP, it will need to be updated to remain compliant with the new permit requirements.
-To determine if your municipality will need to apply for permit coverage, please review the EPA’s UA Maps for NPDES MS4 Phase II Stormwater Permits.
+To determine if your municipality will need to apply for permit coverage, please refer to the TCEQ’s Interactive Map of Urbanized Areas.

 Proposed Changes to The General Permit

-This draft permit proposes to amend and renew the 2013 TPDES General Permit.
+This General Permit amends and renews the 2013 TPDES General Permit.
 Significant changes include adhering to the EPA’s National Pollutant Discharge Elimination System (NPDES) MS4 Remand Rule for Phase II communities that went into effect in January 2017.
-Some proposed updates to the Phase II General Permit are summarized below:
+Some updates to the Phase II General Permit are summarized below: